What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t stay on all the time.
-In fact, it runs at different speeds according to the temperature in your [[location]] home and the amount of energy it needs to sustain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Alternatively, it runs at different speeds based on the temperature in your Bloomfield home as well as the amount of energy it uses to sustain that temperature.

-When too much energy is necessary to maintain your preferred temperature level, the furnace will shift up to a higher speed in order to keep up with demand.
-This allows for more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is demanded to maintain your set temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces